Tata's Mistry man: tightening belts as more frugal era begins

 “Growth through both organic and inorganic means as well as consolidation, where appropriate, have been consistent themes for the past two decades, and we see no change in these twin themes looking ahead,” a spokesman said.

-Among newer initiatives, Tata is in the process of forming an Indian airline with Malaysia’s AirAsia Bhd, and is widely expected to apply for a licence to set up a bank in India.
+Among newer initiatives, Tata is in the process of forming an Indian airline with Malaysia’s AirAsia Bhd (AIRA.KL), and is widely expected to apply for a license to set up a bank in India.

-Described by friends and colleagues as quiet and unassuming, Mistry was a surprise choice to replace Ratan Tata, who retired on Dec.
-28 after 21 years in charge.
-Mistry’s appointment, in November 2011, sent the media into a frenzy to profile a man few had heard of.

-Ubiquitous in India, the Tata group makes the buses that transport millions of commuters to work each morning, the steel that built their offices and the salt that flavours their lunch.
+Ubiquitous in India, the Tata group makes the buses that transport millions of commuters to work each morning, the steel that built their offices and the salt that flavors their lunch.

 Those who have heard him say he has yet to develop the gravitas and charm of his predecessor.
 At a banquet in January to mark his ascension, his tribute to Ratan Tata resembled a curt, formal vote of thanks, a person present told Reuters.

-“It was almost like he was addressing people at a function, thanking the organisers for putting on a good show, that kind of thing,” said the person.
+“It was almost like he was addressing people at a function, thanking the organizers for putting on a good show, that kind of thing,” said the person.

 Mistry, who has chosen not to move into the former chairman’s empty office, is yet to sit for a media interview or address a press conference, but is known to attend company events unannounced and without fanfare.
 At a Jaguar Land Rover party last year, he mingled with guests in an open-collared shirt.